-In this post, I’ll start by taking a closer look at website navigation design so you can create a system that suits your visitors.
-I‘ll also explore website navigation best practices.
-After that, I’ll check out website navigation examples and explore some must-haves for effective design.
-Let's get started.
+In this post, I’ll take a closer look at website navigation design to help you create a system that suits your visitors.
+I‘ll also explore website navigation best practices and share navigation menu examples.
+Let’s get started.

 - Website Navigation Bar Design